 CFW is subject to SCAQMD rules and permit conditions to ensure that it operates in compliance with air pollution requirements.
 As a Title V source, CFW is required to submit semi-annual monitoring reports and annual compliance certifications to SCAQMD, and to notify the agency of any deviations in their operation that would lead to the release of excess emissions.
 NOx emissions produced by the operation of 63 furnaces at the facility are also reported to SCAQMD under its cap-and-trade emissions reduction program, RECLAIM, and comprehensive emissions audits of CFW are performed at least annually to verify compliance with all applicable requirements.

+In 2012-13, public complaints alleging CFW as the source of a burning metallic odor prompted ongoing complaint investigations and extensive odor surveillance activities in the area.
 In August 2013, SCAQMD began field measurements near CFW to rule out other possible sources and further investigate possible health effects from exposure to gaseous and particulate pollutants emitted by CFW operations, including metal grinding performed in a large grinding room with 25 grinding booths, each equipped with a handheld air grinder or a swing grinder and vented to one of three baghouses for particulate control.
 Because the major activities at CFW are forging, abrasive blasting, coating, and grinding, particular attention was given to the monitoring of the metallic components of particle emissions to better characterize the emissions and determine ambient levels of potentially harmful pollutants off-site and in the community.